top of page

 For high-wind regions, heavy snow loads, or residential builds, we often recommend vertical panels for added performance and longevity.

-Cost Difference: Vertical vs Horizontal Metal Panels
+Cost Difference: Vertical vs. Horizontal Metal Panels

+Horizontal panels are typically the standard configuration.
 Vertical panel orientation is usually an upgrade due to:

 • Additional framing required